Kinds of types in Scala

 }

 Product types and sum types together are known as algebraic data types.
-They are the foundation the data modeling in functional programming build upon.
+They are the foundation that data modeling in functional programming builds upon.

 They also allow us to use generic programming in Scala with libraries like shapeless.